Holiday search

 Terceira is best visited as part of a 2-week stay, either spending the whole time on the island, with an obligatory night’s stay in Sao Miguel at the beginning, or splitting the stay with Sao Miguel or Pico.

-Note that Regaldive do not recommend you travel to the Azores for diving holidays until mid-June onwards.
-However, you can still enjoy the whale watching and could take a gamble on the weather for diving if you wish - we are happy to organise your holiday.
-Best months for diving are July, August & September.
+Regaldive recommend you travel to the Azores for diving holidays from mid-June onwards.
+If you'd like to travel before June, you can still enjoy the whale watching and could take a gamble on the weather for diving if you wish - we are happy to organise your holiday.
+The best months are July, August, September and October.

 CW Azores